 Reading a little around the subject is useful, but there are also some skills that can be helpful to acquire (or start to acquire) before arriving.
 The two most useful skills are:

-+ UNIX environment familiarity.
-The course uses both Microsoft Windows and Linux computing environments, and knowing how to use a command line interface such as that found in Linux can be an advantage.
-We therefore encourage students to experiment with Linux (this is made easier today using boot CDs - take a look at www.ubuntu.com as a startpoint).
-If you do experiment, try to concentrate on the text-based interface since knowledge of even the rudimentary command-line tools will be of most benefit.
++ UN*X environment familiarity.
+As the course uses both Microsoft Windows and Unix-like (Linux and BSD) computing environments, knowing how to use a command line interface such as that found in Linux can be valuable.
+We therefore encourage students to experiment with Linux (this is made easier today using boot CDs or Virtual Machines - take a look at www.ubuntu.com as a starting point).
+If you do experiment, concentrate on the text-based interface since knowledge of even the rudimentary command-line tools will be of most benefit.

-If you are doing the 50% options, you will also spend some of the first year studying a Natural Science subject (or psychology).
-If so, you look at the recommended reading for the course that you plan to take.
-For the latter, you should use the official workbook as preparation.
+If you are taking the 50% option, you will also spend some of the first year studying a Natural Science subject.
+If so, you should also complete the recommended reading for the course that you plan to take.

 If you do have any worries, questions or comments, please feel free to contact the Computer Science Director of Studies, Graeme Jenkinson.
 Email: firstname.lastname@example.org